mmiranda222/.statsuite/devsecops-adoption.md

 ### Docker Trusted Publisher
 https://docs.docker.com/docker-hub/publish/

+:eyes: *JB* currently exchanging with the Business Development Docker team.

 # :repeat: Secure
 ### SAST (Static Application Security Testing)
 We are currently doing white-box Static Application Security Testing (SAST) using **Checkmarx** and **Gitlab’s built-in plugin**.
 Checkmarx is ran manually on a regular basis, and the Gitlab plugin is part of our devops build process.